soufianesakhi/feedly-filtering-and-sorting/README.md

 ## Features

+- Multi level sorting: by popularity, by title, by source or by publish date.
-- Filtering: Hide the articles that contain at least one of the filtering keywords, duplicates or by reading time.
+- Filtering: Hide the articles that contain at least one of the filtering keywords or by reading time.
 - Restricting: Show only articles that contain at least one of the restricting keywords.
+- Duplicates checking: Hide, highlight with a color and/or mark as read
 - Advanced keyword matching: Specify areas to search, searching method (simple, pattern (RegExp), ...)
-- Multi level sorting: by popularity, by title, by source or by publish date.
 - Auto load all unread articles at once or by batches (mark as read by batch when there are a lot of unread articles).
 - Advanced controls (keep recently published articles unread, ...).
 - Pin hot articles to top.
 - Import/export all settings from/to file.
 - Advanced settings management (Import from / link to an other subscription, sync the settings across all the browser instances).
 - Tweak the page (Add buttons to open articles in a new tab, mark as read/unread, ...).
-- Add coloring rules to highlight titles
+- Add coloring rules to highlight titles.
 - Auto refresh articles periodically.

 Two settings configurations are available:

 - Global settings: same configuration used for all subscriptions and categories.
 - Subscription settings:
   - Subscription and category specific configurations